 General Dentistry Is Key To Maintaining Oral Health

-Visiting your dentist twice a year is key to maintaining oral health.
+Visiting your dentist twice a year is a key to maintaining oral health.
 You should think of general dentistry visits as physicals for your mouth.
 Even though you might feel or see something is wrong in your mouth, you’re not a professional.
 A dentist finds the issues you can’t see in the mirror.
 General dentistry provides the services necessary for maintaining oral health.
 These visits also determine whether or not you need cosmetic dentistry or restorative dentistry services, as well.

 Maintaining oral health is a reflection of your overall physical health.
 Dentists identify things like lesions that could indicate more extensive problems, like diabetes.
 Conversely, maintaining oral health also prevents dental problems from spreading.
 Untreated gum disease or tooth infections cause respiratory and cardiovascular issues after entering the bloodstream.
 Maintaining oral health now precludes the need for emergency dentistry later.